DCC-EX/dcc-ex.github.io/docs/support/ex-cs-diagnose.rst

 EX-CommandStation Software fails to load
 ========================================

-.. todo:: Diagnosing - EX-CommandStation Software fails to load
+.. todo:: `MEDIUM - Diagnosing <https://github.com/DCC-EX/dcc-ex.github.io/issues/433>`_ - EX-CommandStation Software fails to load

 Either using the |EX-I| to the Arduino IDE.